 - There is a lack of communication in the relationship

 - There’s something lacking in your sex life

 Every relationship goes through a rough patch; noticing that your relationship is on-and-off or something is off in it is a sign that you need to work on making your equation healthier and functional.
 If you notice that something isn’t working, you should discuss it with your partner immediately.
 Bottling it up will only make things go downhill.

 How Do You Fix A Relationship Feeling Off?

-It is difficult to save a failing relationship, but it is even more heartbreaking to see a bond you must have worked hard to build wither away.
+It is difficult to save a relationship that is sinking, but it is even more heartbreaking to see a bond you worked hard to build wither away.
 However, every relationship requires a certain amount of patience and effort.
-There is no one-size-fits-all answer to your question, “Why does my relationship feel off?”
+There is no one-size-fits-all answer to your question, “Something feels off but I don’t know what?”

 1. Set a date for your date

 In the non-stop hustle and bustle of life and when your relationship undergoes life-altering changes, carving out quality time for one another becomes a little challenging.
 This can make partners feel out of sync with each other.
 So, if you’ve been asking yourself, “Why does my relationship feel off?”, take some time to introspect about whether you and your partner have been prioritizing each other.

 If not, you need to make an effort to carve out quality time for each other.
 Wondering how to do that?